JanSkn/poker-calculator/README.md

 ### Built With

-This project was build with
+This project was built with

 * HTML
 * JavaScript